john-moa/Projects/README.md

 **Assess Revenue Dip in 2023**: Explore potential causes of the 2023 revenue dip such as seasonal patterns or changes in demand through further analysis of operational and marketing data.
 Identifying key drivers can help recover or mitigate future losses.

-**Segment Operational Strategy**: Differentiate approaches between MidTown Luxury Hotel and the 4 Star Resort & Hotel—e.g., focus MidTown on consistent revenue and guest retention while the Resort focuses on managing seasonal fluctuations, improving amenities, and addressing infrastructure demands.
+**Segment Operational Strategy**: Differentiate approaches between MidTown Luxury Hotel and the 4 Star Resort & Hotel e.g., focus MidTown on consistent revenue and guest retention while the Resort focuses on managing seasonal fluctuations, improving amenities, and addressing infrastructure demands.

 ## Considerations & Caveats